Tips

 Maërl is sold by many brands.

 * If you'd to make pictures of you fish but they are to vivid to take a decent shot, try to use a photo container.
 You can even make one yourself.
-But also other small container will do the job perfectly.
+But also other small containers will do the job perfectly.

 * Tank cover needed?
 Most of my tanks are open tanks.
 So, without a lid or canopy.
 Despite of the fact that most fish are potential jumpers, doesn't mean that they will also jump if there's no lid or canopy that is holding them back.